apache/nuttx/Documentation/reference/os/arch.rst

   :param tcb: Refers to the head task of the ready-to-run list
      which will be executed.
   :param rtcb: Refers to the running task which will be blocked.

-.. c:function:: void up_block_task(FAR struct tcb_s *rtcb)

-  The currently executing task has already removed from ready-to-run list.
-  Save its context and switch to the next running task at the head of the ready-to-run list.

-  This function is called only from the NuttX scheduling logic.
-  Interrupts will always be disabled when this function is called.

-  :param rtcb: Reference to the running task which is different to the
-     task (next running task) at the head of the list.

 .. c:function:: void up_release_pending(void)